Import and Registration of Bulk Drugs and Finished Formulations in India

 Fee for a Duplicate Copy of the Registration Certificate

-If the original registration certificate is defaced, damaged or lost, the applicant needs to pay an amount of 300 USD or its equivalent to Indian rupee to get the duplicate copy of the registration certificate.
+Suppose the original registration certificate is defaced, damaged, or lost.
+In that case, the applicant must pay an amount of 300 USD equivalent to an Indian rupee to get a duplicate copy of the registration certificate.

 Fee Structure for Import License